Topological Quantum Walk with Discrete Time-Glide Symmetry: Anomalous Topological Phases

 where the branch cut of the logarithm is placed in the gap.
-Then, if there is another gap at $\varepsilon=\varepsilon_2(\neq\varepsilon_1)$, $H_{\rm F}({\bm k})$ also has a gap in a usual sense, and thus it can be a topological insulator in a manner similar to an ordinary static case.
-Under this situation, we may have topologically protected gapless boundary states in the gap at $\varepsilon=\varepsilon_2$.
-On the other hand, even when $H_{\rm F}({\bm k})$ itself does not have a gap, there could be gapless boundary states at $\varepsilon=\varepsilon_1$.
+Then, if there is another gap of the quasi-spectrum at $\varepsilon=\varepsilon_{\rm g}$ which is apart from the branch cut $\varepsilon_{\rm b}$ with a region in which the quasi-spectrum exists between $\varepsilon_{\rm b}$ and $\varepsilon_{\rm g}$, $H_{\rm F}({\bm k})$ also has a gap in a usual sense; the spectrum of $H_{\rm F}({\bm k})$ is separated above and below the gap at $\varepsilon_{\rm g}$.
+Under this situation, the system can be a topological insulator in a manner similar to an ordinary static case and thus we may have topologically protected gapless boundary states in the gap at $\varepsilon=\varepsilon_{\rm g}$.
+On the other hand, even when $H_{\rm F}({\bm k})$ itself does not have a gap at any $\varepsilon_{\rm g}(\neq\varepsilon_{\rm b}$), there could be gapless boundary states at the branch cut $\varepsilon=\varepsilon_{\rm b}$.
 The latter boundary states (so called anomalous Floquet edge states) are intrinsic to dynamical systems, which can not be explained by the topology of $H_{\rm F}({\bm k})$.
 Below, using the asymmetric unit construction of quantum walks, we introduce topological numbers relevant to the anomalous gapless boundary states.
 We summarize the results in Tables. \ref{table:chiral}, \ref{table:time-glide}, and \ref{table:time-glide_chiral}.
 One of chiral winding numbers for each gap in Table. \ref{table:chiral} is unique to discrete quantum walks, since two winding numbers reduce to one in ordinary Floquet systems described by microscopic Hamiltonians.
 This is because we can always smoothly deform $U({\bm k},t)$ in Eq. (\ref{eq:FloquetU}) to $U({\bm k},0)=1$, while $U({\bm k})$ in Eq. (\ref{eq:QuantumWalkU}) has no such constraint.
 In the same reason, in Table. \ref{table:time-glide_chiral}, one of chiral winding numbers and one of time-glide Chern numbers for $(\eta_C,\varepsilon)=(+1,\pi)$ and $(-1,0)$ are peculiar to discrete quantum walks.